thinknimble/tn-models-fp/README.md

 ## `createPaginatedServiceCall`

-Allows users to create paginated calls that are not directly related with the `list` endpoint of their resource.
+Allows users to create paginated calls that are not directly related with the `GET` `baseUri/` endpoint of their resource.
 Such as when an endpoint retrieves a paginated list of things that are not exactly the resource ig: a search.
-You can also use this if you did not define a resource service the same way as this library expects (to have a `/list` endpoint).

 IG